yashovardhan99/niveshpy/docs/advanced/parsers.md

 2. Replace `my_parser` with a unique key, and replace the string with a reference to your `PluginFactory` class.

 Create a class `my_plugin.MyPluginFactory` that follows the protocol [`ParserFactory`][niveshpy.models.parser.ParserFactory].
-This factory will be repsonsible for actually creating the parser object with the input file and password.
+This factory will be responsible for actually creating the parser object with the input file and password.

 The [`create_parser`][niveshpy.models.parser.ParserFactory.create_parser] method must return an instance of a class that follows the protocol [`Parser`][niveshpy.models.parser.Parser].